 Many home equity lines of credit set a time limit during which you can borrow money, and it’s usually 10 years.
 Once approved for a HELOC, you can borrow up to your credit limit whenever you want during that period.
 The interest rate will vary, based on a publicly available index, such as the prime rate or a U.S. Treasury bill rate.

-You will pay interest only on the amount of money you actually borrow and as long as you make a minimum monthly payment you can pay back as much or as little as you want every month until the end of loan period, when the entire principal amount is due.
+You will pay interest only on the amount you borrow and as long as you make a minimum monthly payment you can pay back as much or as little as you want every month until the end of loan period, when the entire principal amount is due.

 Because a HELOC is secured by your home, the interest rate can be lower than for other lines of credit.
 HELOCs can be tax-deductible.